(Study) Employers think ChatGPT means +74% productivity: 51% of resulting job losses in marketing

 Millennials

-Millennials are 43% more worried about job cuts than other generations
+Millennials are 43% more worried about near future job cuts than other generations

-According to our study, 23% of employees working in the software and tech industry are worried about losing their job because of ChatGPT.
+According to our study, 23% of employees working in software engineering and tech industry are worried about their job opportunities because of language models like ChatGPT.
 Maybe they should be, as 26% of employers in the same industry are thinking about reducing headcount as a direct result.

 For employees in education, there is no need to be too worried.
-Though 31% of these employees fear job cuts, perhaps understandable given the examples we’ve all seen from the education sector, they are almost 2x more likely than their employers to think ChatGPT will reduce headcount.
+Though 31% of these employees fear job cuts, a thorough understanding of the examples we’ve all seen from the education sector; they are almost 2x more likely than their employers to think ChatGPT will reduce headcount in the future (even if the AI tool can write essays and easily teach classes!).

 employers on how chatGPT will affect headcount

-Finance employees: 70% more at risk than they expect
+Finance employees: Expectation of ChatGPT job losses at 70% less than they expect

 headcount reductions with ChatGPT in finance

-Only 14% of employees in the finance sector fear that ChatGPT will be used to reduce headcounts and costs in their company.
-However, 22% of employers in finance consider this an option if they were to introduce ChatGPT into their business.
+Our study shows that only 14% of employees in the finance sector fear that ChatGPT will be used to reduce headcounts and costs in their company.
+However, 22% of employers in the finance and wealth industries consider this an option if they were to introduce ChatGPT and other related technologies into their business.

-On a departmental level, employees in product management and customer service departments are 2x more likely to worry about their jobs than marketers…but marketers are the ones who are most at risk.
+On a departmental level, employees in product management and customer service departments are 2x more likely to worry about their jobs than marketers… but marketers’ skill set is the one most at risk in the job market.

 job loss vs planned cuts with ChatGPT

-Although employees and employers have different opinions on where jobs may be impacted by ChatGPT, both groups agree that the chatbot has potential in marketing copy.
-Still, marketing employees may not have grasped just how many employers are ready to use the bot.
+Although employees and employers have different opinions on the job opportunities that may be impacted by generative AI, language models like these have had widespread adoption in various aspects, and both groups polled agree that the chatbot has potential in marketing copy due to its capabilities of natural language processing.
+Still, for the time being, marketing employees may not have grasped just how many employers are ready to use artificial intelligence.

-43% of employers want to hire ChatGPT as a marketing copywriter compared to 36% of employees who see the chatbot as having a role in this area.
+In a case of human resources nightmare, 43% of employers want to hire ChatGPT as a marketing copywriter to create AI-generated content like a blog post, social media captions, etc., compared to 36% of employees who see the chatbot as having a role in this area.

-Millennials in both tech and finance are 2.4x more likely to worry about ChatGPT taking their job
+Millennials in both tech and finance are 2.4x more likely to worry about the impact of ChatGPT on workplace

 Across all sectors, millennials are 43% more worried about job cuts in their industry, however, the number significantly increases when it comes to those working in software and tech.